The information of high-dimensional time-bin encoded photons: Calculating the conditional probabilities and conditional mutual information

 To calculate the single time-bin detection probabilities, we must first model the source, channel and detectors.
 The approach we use is based on that presented in \cite{Thomas}.
 We thus only give a brief recap of the important points.
 First, we assume that the source produces pairs of entangled photons, where the probability to produce $m$ pairs within any given time-bin is $P_s(m)$.
 For simplicity, we initially assume that $P_s(m)$ is the same for each time-bin.
 Let $\lambda$ be the average number of photon pairs produced per time-bin, hence $\lambda=\sum_m{mP_s(m)}$.

 The information is encoded in the temporal location of the photon pairs, not their number.
 For this reason, we assume that the detectors do not resolve photon number.
 For ideal detectors, with no losses, the probability to observe a click in a time-bin is $\sum_{m=1}^{\infty}{P_s(m)}$.
 All real detectors, however, suffer losses.
-For simplicity, we assume that Alice and Bob have identical detectors.\footnote{The generalization to when Alice and Bob have different detectors is straightforward and can be treated using the approach that we outline.} Let $\eta_d$ be the efficiency of Alice and Bob's detectors.
-The probability to detect a single photon that is incident on say Alice's detector, is thus $\eta_d$.
+Let Alice and Bob's detectors loss be $\xi_A$ and $\xi_B$ respectively.
+The probability to detect a single photon that is incident on Alice's detector, is thus $\xi_A$.
 In addition to the losses due to inefficiencies in the detector, there are also losses from transmission of the photons from the source to the detectors.
 Let $\eta_{a}$ and $\eta_{b}$ be the losses in Alice and Bob's channels, respectively.
-Combining the two sources of loss into a single total efficiency, Alice's total efficiency is $\eta_A=\eta_d\eta_{a}$, and Bob's total efficiency is $\eta_B=\eta_d\eta_{b}$.
+Combining the two sources of loss into a single total efficiency, Alice's total efficiency is $\eta_A=\xi_A\eta_{a}$, and Bob's total efficiency is $\eta_B=\xi_A\eta_{b}$.

 We are now in a position to calculate the probability for Alice and Bob to observe photons within a single time-bin.
 The key mathematical method is to use moment generating function to include the effects of loss.
 See \cite{Barnett} for a full discussion on moment generating functions and their properties.